“See the professionals the professionals see”

 Seeing 20/20 just isn’t enough in the world of sports vision.
 Serious athletes of all ages who are looking to gain a competitive edge with enhanced visual performance are turning to Dr. Keith Smithson, our sports vision specialist.

 Dr. Smithson evaluates and treats professional athletes from D.C.
-United, the Washington Nationals, the Baltimore Ravens, the Washington Mystics and the Washington Freedom.
+United, the Washington Nationals, the Baltimore Ravens, D.C.
+United, the Washington Mystics and the Washington Freedom.
 He has also served as a sports vision consultant for Vistakon and Nike.
 Dr. Smithson conducts comprehensive eye examinations, fits contact lenses and treats injuries and disease for many of these athletes.
 He also helps professional athletes and amateurs gain a competitive edge with sports vision training and enhancement.

 Dr. Smithson works with amateur and professional athletes to enhance visual systems to achieve peak performance.
 His sports-vision evaluations go beyond the scope of even the most comprehensive eye examinations with additional testing in 14 visual categories including eye-hand and eye-body coordination, reaction time, visual concentration, peripheral vision, eye tracking, eye focusing and depth perception.
 If a deficit is found or if a patient wants to enhance existing skills, vision training is prescribed, using a combination of home and office training techniques.